KALOTYA/semantic-refractor/README.md

 # semantic-refractor
-A study in refactoring HTML semantics
+This project  is a study in refactoring HTML semantics.

-There are changes happening
+## Changes